-- 2.6 At least five clear working days before a Meeting, the Proper Officer will send a summons by post to every Councillor or leave it at their usual place of residence.
+- 2.5 The Proper Officer shall notify the public of the date, time and place of any Meeting under the Access to Information Rules. - 2.6 At least five clear working days before a Meeting, the Proper Officer will send a summons by post to every Councillor or leave it at their usual place of residence.
 The summons will give the date, time and place of the Meeting and specify the business to be conducted.
 The Proper Officer shall send out all available reports with the summons.2 - 2.7 In exceptional circumstances, less notice may be given of meetings (subject to the Access to Information Rules). - 2.8 Late reports may only be sent out with the consent of the Mayor (or in their absence the Deputy Mayor) and the reason(s) for late despatch shall be given.
-Papers may be tabled at the Meeting, with the consent of the Mayor, if this helps the conduct of the business.
+Documents in support of an agenda item may be tabled at the Meeting, with the consent of the Mayor, if this helps the conduct of the business.